Florida Panther FAQ

 How Many Panthers Live in Florida?

-According to estimates by the Florida Fish and Wildlife Conservation Commission, as many as 230 adult and subadult panthers might roam in Florida's primary zone.
+Even with the large number of vehicle deaths, the Florida panther population is increasing (VIDEO).
+According to estimates by the Florida Fish and Wildlife Conservation Commission, as many as 230 adult panthers might roam in Florida's primary zone.
 This does not count cats still living with their mothers - some of whom can be close to adult size.
 About half of these panther kittens typically do not survive to adulthood.
 While still a critically low number, this is a big increase over the 20 to 30 cats that were left in the 1970s.
-Even so, the Florida panther remains one of the most endangered cat populations in the world.
-This increase along with a growing human population in Florida is one of the reasons for the growing number of panther sightings and even depredations on calves, pets, and hobby livestock.
+This increase along with a growing human population in Florida is one of the reasons for the growing number of panther sightings and and more depredations on calves, pets, and hobby livestock.

 Where do Florida panthers live?

-Most panthers live south of the Caloosahatchee River.
-At least one female has been seen in recent times north of the river and several males have crossed the river including at least one male panther that made it outside the state into Georgia.
+The breeding range of most Florida panthers is south of the Caloosahatchee River.
+At least two females have had litters in recent times north of the river and many more males have crossed the river including at least one male panther that made it outside the state into Georgia.
 Overall, our nation’s panthers are known to wander far and wide.
 One cat killed on a Connecticut road had walked all the way from the Black Hills of South Dakota.

 Are Florida panther black?